Cheaper by the Dozen (2022 film): Plot

 Paul travels to find new restaurant locations as investors Melanie and Michele push for changes to cut costs.
-He misses time with family, upsetting Zoey, who divorced Dom for similar reasons.
-Haresh and Seth are suspended for a week after fighting bullies, leading Zoey to ground them.
-On DJ's birthday, Paul rushes home, but the party spirals when DJ changes his look for a girl.
-Anne investigates a string of break-ins involving Zoey's family.
-Upon arrival, Deja reveals she quit the basketball team and the family's unhappiness in Calabasas.
+He misses time with family, frightening Zoey, who divorced Dom for similar reasons.
+Haresh and Seth are suspended for a week by their principal after fighting bullies, leading Zoey to ground them.
+On DJ's birthday, Paul rushes home.
+The party circles when DJ modifies his look for a girl named Thalia while Anne investigates a chain of break-ins involving Zoey's family.
+Upon Paul's arrival, Deja reveals she quit the Calabasa Hornets and the family's sadness in Calabasas.
 Concerned about Zoey and Paul's ability to parent, Dom announces he will seek full custody of Deja and DJ.

 Harley and Ella accuse Seth of the break-ins after Haresh claims he saw him stealing from the cash register.
-Though Seth returned the money, he storms out in anger.
-Paul and Zoey tell them the money is from DCFS, given to Seth, and that someone broke into Anne's house during the party while Seth was grounded.
-Realizing their mistake, the Bakers, Kate, and Dom find Seth, apologize, and admit he is part of the family, though he rejoins them reluctantly at first.
+Though Seth returned the money, he quits in anger.
+Paul and Zoey tell them the money is from DCFS, given to Seth, and that someone broke into Anne's house during the party while Seth and Haresh were confined to their room.
+Realizing their mistake, the Bakers, Kate, and Dom find Seth at where some friends of him live, apologize, and admit that he is part of the family, though he rejoins them unwillingly at first.

-At home, Paul and Dom reflect on their upbringings.
-Paul doesn't know disadvantage, while Dom realizes his absence from his kids has made him distant.
+At home, Paul and Dom reflect on their child-raising.
+Paul doesn't know disadvantage, while Dom realizes his absence from his children has made him distant.
 Understanding his family's importance, Paul breaks his company deal to manage the restaurant himself.
-The Bakers relocate to Los Angeles, buy a new house, and the kids return to their old schools, with Deja rejoining her basketball team.
+The Bakers relocate to Los Angeles, buy a new house, and the children return to their old schools, with Deja Elysian Park Wildcats which beat the Calabasa Hornets.
 During breakfast for dinner at Baker's Dozen Breakfast, Paul unveils a new sauce bottle design that includes Seth.

-Dom, Paul, and Zoey invested their sauce and went national.
+A postscript states that Dom, Paul, and Zoey invested their sauce and went national.
 Kate invented bird yoga.
-Seth moved back in with his mom after rehab but still spends time with his cousins.
+Seth moved back in with his recovered mother, but still spends time with his cousins.
 Deja and Chris started freshman year together.
-Ella became the social manager for Harley's punk band and went viral after performing at her school talent show.
-Luna and Luca won the national under 12 tennis division, reminiscent of Venus and Serena Williams.
-DJ, Talia, and Dom bonded at Comic-Con.
+Ella became the social manager for Harley's punk rock band and went viral after performing at her school's talent show.
+Luna and Luca won the National Under 12 tennis division, reminiscent of the Williams sisters.
+DJ, Thalia, and Dom bonded at Comic-Con where it turns out that Dom likes Thor.

 Cast

 The film stars Gabrielle Union, Zach Braff, Erika Christensen and Timon Kyle Durrett.

-Also in the film are the Baker family's pet Rottweiler Bark Obama and chihuahua Joe Bitin', who are named after Barack Obama and Joe Biden and are portrayed by two uncredited dog actors.
-Clifton Webb and Myrna Loy briefly appear through archival audio from the 1950 film.
+Also in the film are the Baker family's pet Rottweiler Bark Obama and chihuahua Joe Bitin', who are named after Barack Obama (first African-American president circa 2009-16) and Joe Biden and are portrayed by two uncredited canine actors.

+Late actors Clifton Webb and Myrna Loy briefly appear through archival audio from the 1950 film.